eng3844f17/eng3844f17.github.io/_projects/p2-visuals.md

 ## Rubric

-- Overall design expresses your categorical relationships
+- Data-Set and Data-Viz reflect each other: Overall design expresses the categorical relationships that you set out to emphasize
-- Incorporates meaningful use of space and shapes to define and express your data story
+- Appropriate application of visualization conventions: Incorporates meaningful use of space and shapes to define and express your data story
-- Aesthetic defensibly appropriate for the topic and considers basic issues of accessibility
+- Ethically represents your findings: Data represents your findings without masking its flaws or creating an unbalanced relationship between datum.
 - Legend articulates relationships clearly
 - Incorporates contextual details that amplify your main narrative
 - Semantically-rich SVG markup